Is my Sofa long on Leather but short on Sofa?

 Manufacturer's of leather furniture purchase their hides from literally all over the world.
 Keep in mind, cow leather is a byproduct of the beef industry, bovines are slaughtered for the beef and most of the worlds hide supply comes from the Americas, North and South America as we are the largest consumer of beef in the world.
 So think about it, US cow hides tanned in other countries.
 This is mainly due to Epa regulations stopping most of the tannery operations inside the US.
 There are some finishing tanneries still around that actual receive the leather article tanned already and color or dye it here in the US.

 Some of the best leather tanned comes from countries like Italy, Germany, and Swiss countries as they have some of the oldest tanneries in the world and have perfected it into an art form.
 South America is another country where hides are produced but at a more favorable cost than European hides.
-A side note, many people assume that better furniture is made in Italy, but this is generally not true as the brands found in this country are more promotional built furniture "see my manufacturer ranking chart" .
+A side note, many people assume that better furniture is made in Italy, but this is generally not true as the brands found in this country are more promotional built furniture.
+Take a look at my "manufacturer ranking chart" I put this together back in the mid 1990's and kept it updated with the latest changes in the industry.
 Most of the cattle hides from European countries and pen cattle, better taken care of, kept from harsh weather conditions and grown larger before heading off to the grocery.
 This creates more desirable byproduct and more yield in the hide.

 Leathers derived from Americas come from grass eating, outdoor range animals that have been subject to barb wire, branding, winter snow and summer sun.